Gloria Hemingway: Public reactions to death

 In most obituaries, she was called "Gregory", but Time magazine published a brief notice of the death of "Gloria Hemingway, 69, transsexual youngest son turned daughter of novelist Ernest Hemingway" and noted the novelist once said Hemingway had "the biggest dark side in the family except me".
 The gravestone reads: "Dr. Gregory Hancock Hemingway 1931–2001".

-The media response to Hemingway's death has been condemned for not referring to her as "Gloria" and for portraying gender variance as inherently pathological.
+Activists responded to media coverage of Hemingway's death as transphobic.
 Shortly after Hemingway died, the LGBT magazine The Advocate published an article discussing the coverage of her death.
 In it, Vanessa Edwards Foster, spokeswoman for the National Transgender Advocacy Coalition, discussed how family rejection contributes to depression, how Hemingway had to fight for years to be recognized, especially growing up as Ernest's son, and how transgender people felt the coverage was lurid, degrading, and dehumanizing.
 Hemingway's daughter Lorian sympathized, and stated "I am proud of [her] for going through with it" and that she hoped it brought Hemingway "some peace in the years [she] had left".
 She said that it was good that Hemingway's life ended "in the women's cell, where [she] would have chosen to be."

 She left two wills.
 One will left most of the $7 million estate to Galliher.
 The other left most of it to Hemingway's children.
 The children challenged the will that named Galliher as heir, claiming that Galliher was not legally Hemingway's widow given that Hemingway's home state of Florida did not recognize same-sex marriages.
 The parties eventually reached an undisclosed settlement.

 In 1972, Maia Rodman, Hemingway's childhood tennis coach and a family friend who had fallen in love with her, dedicated her book The Life and Death of a Brave Bull to Hemingway.

 Hemingway's daughter Lorian Hemingway wrote about Hemingway in the 1999 book Walk on Water: A Memoir.
 Hemingway's son Edward, an author and artist, has written or illustrated 11 books, including the children's books Bad Apple, Tough Cookie, and Pigeon and Cat.
 Her son John wrote the memoir Strange Tribe: A Family Memoir.